 Entry Fee Includes

-Free Technical Race Tee-shirt, water station at 5km point, chip timing, bib number, treats and refreshments at the finish line, St John Ambulance, Prizes 1,2,3 M&F.
+Free Technical Race Tee-shirt, water station at 5km point, chip timing, bib number, treats and refreshments at the finish line, First Aid, Prizes 1,2,3 M&F.

 Race Number and Tee Shirt collection will happen at registration from 16.00 - 18.00 on the day of the event.
 We will be located on the main avenue, inside the Sybill Hill Road gate (see maps below).
 This is where the race start and finishes.